MPI-Dortmund/tem-simulator-scripts/README.md

 pip install dist/tem-simulator-scripts-0.1.tar.gz
 ```

+Make also sure that IMOD is installed, as the `tsimscripts_pipe.sh` needs the commands `submfg` and `trimvol` from IMOD.

 ## Preparation

 Download all PDBs you want to simulate.
 In case PDB is not available (only PDBx or mmcif), download
-PDBX or mmcif and convert it to PDB with https://mmcif.pdbj.org/converter/index.php?l=en
+PDBX or mmcif and convert it to PDB with https://mmcif.pdbj.org/converter/index.php?l=en .
+Its recommended to download
+directely the biological assemblies.

+## Overview

+Here we give a short overview of the scripts contained in this package:

+ - **tsimscripts_pipe.sh**: This is probably the only script a user needs from this collection.
+ - **tsimscripts_gen_coords.py**: GEn
+ - **tsimscripts_gen_input.py**: This script generates the input file for the TEM-Simulator.
+ - tsimscripts_gen_filaments.py
+ - tsimscripts_gen_raw_tilt.py
+ - tsimscripts_gen_trans_file.py
+ - tsimscripts_gen_map.py

+ - tsimscripts_extract.py

 ## Pipeline all commands